ProvableHQ/sdk/sdk/README.md

 ### 2.2 Program Execution Model

-The SDK provides the ability execute `Aleo Instructions` programs %100 client-side within the browser.
+The SDK provides the ability to execute `Aleo Instructions` programs 100% on the client side within the browser.

-The `ProgramManager` object encapsulates the functionality for executing programs and making zero knowledge proofs about them.
-Under the hood it uses cryptographic code compiled from [SnarkVM](https://developer.aleo.org/aleo) into WebAssembly with JavaScript bindings that allow execution of Aleo programs fully within the browser.
-Users interested in lower level details how this is achieved can visit the [aleo-wasm](https://github.com/AleoHQ/sdk/tree/testnet3/wasm) crate.
+The `ProgramManager` object encapsulates the functionality for executing programs and making zero-knowledge proofs about them.
+Under the hood, it uses cryptographic code compiled from [SnarkVM](https://developer.aleo.org/aleo) into WebAssembly with JavaScript bindings that allow for the execution of Aleo programs fully within the browser.
+Users interested in lower-level details on how this is achieved can visit the [aleo-wasm](https://github.com/AleoHQ/sdk/tree/testnet3/wasm) crate.

 The basic execution flow of a program is as follows:
-1. A web app is loaded with an instance of the `ProgramManager` object
+1. A web app is loaded with an instance of the `ProgramManager` object.
-2. The SDK wasm modules are loaded into the browser's WebAssembly runtime
+2. The SDK wasm modules are loaded into the browser's WebAssembly runtime.
-2. An Aleo program in `Aleo Instructions` format is loaded into the `ProgramManager` as a wasm object
+2. An Aleo program in `Aleo Instructions` format is loaded into the `ProgramManager` as a wasm object.
-3. The web app provides a user input form for the program
+3. The web app provides a user input form for the program.
-4. The user submits the inputs and the zero knowledge execution is performed entirely within the browser via WebAssembly
+4. The user submits the inputs and the zero-knowledge execution is performed entirely within the browser via WebAssembly.
-5. The result is returned to the user
+5. The result is returned to the user.
-6. (Optional) A fully encrypted zero knowledge transcript of the execution is optionally sent to the Aleo network
+6. (Optional) A fully encrypted zero-knowledge transcript of the execution is optionally sent to the Aleo network.

-A diagramatic representation of the program execution flow is shown below.
+A diagrammatic representation of the program execution flow is shown below:
 ```mermaid
 graph LR
     p1[Leo Program]